-We are thrilled to welcome the newest members of the Cobb's Bennett's Wallabies mob - 7 baby joeys - Wendy, Thelma, Louise, Snowflake, Peanut, Jellybean and Thumper and an adorable 3 year old rescue from Idaho, Odie!
+We are thrilled to welcome the newest members of the Cobb's Bennett's Wallabies mob - 7 baby joeys - Wendy, Belle, Louise, Snowflake, Peanut, Jellybean and Thumper and an adorable 3 year old rescue from Idaho, Odie!
 Come hold the baby joeys and hand feed and pet the adults!

 For the safety and comfort of both customers and petting zoo animals, the Kangaroo Petting Zoo closes at 7pm for all evening events.